 How to arrange two sofas around a fireplace

-If the fireplace is the emotional center, keep both sofas oriented toward it, but don’t push everything back against walls.
+If the fireplace is the emotional center, keep both sofas oriented toward it, but don't push everything back against the walls.
 Float the seating group enough to keep table reach and circulation comfortable.

 How to arrange two sofas in a small living room